 - To use a stable boot feature, the firmware should support UEFI v2.3.1 Errata B and should have the Microsoft Windows Certification Authority in the UEFI signature database

 How to upgrade to Windows 8.1 for free

 - Review the device specifications — Upgrading to Windows 8.1 will not be a concern given that the OS specifications are nearly similar to those of Windows 8

 - Update your computer— although you must maintain essential files and apps while upgrading to Windows 8.1

 - Connect and install the latest updates— Make sure that your PC is linked to a power source, connected to the Internet, and compatible with the latest

 - updates & Download Windows 8.1 — Navigate to the Start screen, click or tap the Windows Store tile with the shopping bag, and pick the commonly displayed Windows 8.1 tab on the homepage of the Windows Store.

-It comes with a number of pre-installed home screen themes or you can even use your desktop wallpaper as a background.
-The desktop applications color is coordinated to match the most popular color of your logo.
+It comes with several pre-installed home screen themes or you can even use your desktop wallpaper as a background.
+The desktop application’s color is coordinated to match the most popular color of your logo.
 You can easily view the changes on your desktop without going in and out of the PC Settings application.
 Just go to the customization panel on the charms bar and try changing your wallpaper to see if it looks good.